LeftistTachyon/dsi-world/README.md

    - Allows navigation of episodes and individual pages, with scaling to ensure that the device doesn't run out of memory rendering the image
  - Calculator
    - At least 4-function, maybe even scientific?
-   - If I can emulate Desmos' scientific calculator, that'd be AWESOME
+   - If I can emulate an IRL scientific calculator, that'd be AWESOME
+   - Use d-pad to select which set of buttons to show (e.g. standard/up are numbers/4-func while right are trig functions)